I Want To...

 These portable devices can save the lives of students or staff experiencing sudden cardiac arrest (SCA) by delivering a specialized shock to an arrhythmic heart in order to restore a normal and viable pumping action.showed that 64 percent of SCA victims in US high schools equipped with AEDs survived to hospital discharge.
 These devices will be available during the school day as well as during sporting events.

-The September 24, 2013 donation at Paul Laurence Dunbar High School resulted from a collaboration between cardiologist Theodore Abraham, M.D., director of the Hypertrophic Cardiomyopathy Center of Excellence at Johns Hopkins and Jon Myers, a trustee of the Israel and Mollie Myers Foundation and a member of the Cardiovascular Advisory Board at Johns Hopkins.
+The September 24, 2013 donation at Paul Laurence Dunbar High School resulted from a collaboration between cardiologist Theodore Abraham, M.D., former director of the Hypertrophic Cardiomyopathy Center of Excellence at Johns Hopkins and Jon Myers, a trustee of the Israel and Mollie Myers Foundation and a member of the Cardiovascular Advisory Board at Johns Hopkins.
 The foundation donated $10,000 to pay for the AEDs.

 The Need for AEDs: FAQs About Sudden Cardiac Arrest